FPGASystemsLab/src.eco32_core/README.md

 - Control word generation for downstream execution units
 - Register dependency tracking and hazard detection
 - Event and exception handling at the decode stage

+For detailed information about the IDU, see [IDU Documentation](idu/README.md).

 ### MPU (Main Processing Unit)
 The Main Processing Unit performs the core arithmetic and logical operations of the processor.
 Features include: